Posts are becoming more information dense.

 Not when top SERP spot holders have thousands more links than you:

-Think you’ll get 3.3k inbound links from 1.4k domains to overtake them?
+Think you’ll get 3.3k inbound marketing links from 1.4k domains to overtake them?
 Not if your content isn’t 10x better than theirs.

 The top organic SERP position holders (1-5) are capturing 90% (or more) of the attention.
 So if landing a page one SERP spot is your goal, it’s still not “good enough.”